 - No license is required for any person using crab nets or crab lines for the purpose of taking crabs, unless they are fishing on a WMA or state refuge.
+Starting June 1, 2022, a Hook and Line License or a Saltwater Fishing License will be required for crab nets or crab lines.

 - Persons harvesting crabs on LDWF WMAs or refuges must possess a basic recreational fishing license or a Wild Louisiana Stamp.
+Starting June 1, 2022, the license required to take crabs depending on method and a WMA Access Permit will be required.

 *If using crab traps in the saltwater area, as defined in 56:322(A)&(B), one must also possess a saltwater license.